Limited companies and BTL properties

 - Inheritance tax planning is not as easy.
 In a limited company, it is possible to use alphabet shares.
 However, many landlords use a mix of selling off the properties in retirement, retaining a small number and gifting money to their children before 7 years of passing away.

 When compared with owning property in your personal name the disadvantages of owning property through a limited company were:-

 - The number of mortgage lenders were few and far between and if you could find one, you would be paying much higher interest rates.
 This is now changing and more and more lenders are entering the market as they recognise that the change to tax relief on mortgage interest is altering the landscape.

 - If you sold a property and wished to withdraw all the funds, you would end up paying the higher rate of tax if you had other income in the same tax year which used up your lower rate tax bands.
 When compared with a top rate of capital gains tax of 28%, if the property was held in your personal name, this is a big disadvantage and remains so.

 - The compliance costs of having to prepare and submit statutory accounts is much higher.

 Advantages which are still available today:-

-- Corporation tax is 19% compared to personal rates of tax starting at 20%, then 40% and a top rate of 45%.
+- Corporation tax is 19% (from 1st April 2023 the first £50,000 will be taxed at 19%, the next £200,000 will be taxed at 26.5% and the remainder will be taxed at 25% provided that you only control one company) compared with personal rates of tax starting at 20%, then 40% and a top rate of 45%.
 By not withdrawing the profits a limited company offers more flexibility.
 After paying the corporation tax, the retained profits could be used to pay down any loans or used for deposits on further properties.

 - A limited company offers more planning opportunities for inheritance tax planning.
-See my article on Family Investment Companies.
+See our article on Family Investment Companies.